nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-jsf-ui/jsf-ui-framework/upgrade-to-jsf2.md

 *   The call to the method `selectionActions.onClick` must be replaced.

 *   The call to the method `selectionActions.selectedValue` must be replaced.
-*   Follow the documentation at [How to Impact Another JSF Component from a Command or Select]({{page page='how-to-impact-another-jsf-component-from-a-command-or-select'}}).
+*   Follow the documentation at [HOWTO: Impact Another JSF Component from a Command or Select]({{page page='how-to-impact-another-jsf-component-from-a-command-or-select'}}).
 *   Sample migration: [https://github.com/nuxeo/nuxeo-features/commit/0d76ae012408951a7f6f2b17787c4bf926918132](https://github.com/nuxeo/nuxeo-features/commit/0d76ae012408951a7f6f2b17787c4bf926918132)

 ## Fancy Boxes and Ajax Actions